 Proper selection and planting are crucial to the health and survival of every new tree.
 Choose your tree species carefully, select an appropriate site, plant the tree correctly and take care of it.
 There are many things to consider, and it is easy to be overwhelmed.
 But the following sections will help guide you through and simplify the process.
 If you follow these steps, you and other New Yorkers will be able to enjoy your tree for years to come.

-To learn more about basic tree care, attend one of Partnerships for Parks' free monthly Caring for Street Trees workshops.
-You'll learn how to weed, water, and cultivate your young tree, receive a free set of tools, and a Parks Volunteer Permit to care for trees in parks, and greenstreets and along streets across the city.
-Visit Partnerships for Parks' website for more information about these workshops as well as other programs for tree stewards.
-You can also consult a professional arborist who can help you through all of these steps.
-Visit the International Society of Arboriculture to find a certified arborist in your area.
+To learn more about basic tree care, visit the Stewardship Corps page or our community calendar for a list of upcoming tree care workshops.
+You'll learn how to weed, water, and cultivate your young tree, receive a free set of tools, and a Parks Volunteer Permit to care for trees in parks, greenstreets and along city streets.
+Once you've attended a workshop you can adopt a tree in your neighborhood!

 Helpful Resources: